Twometer/fibers/docs/messages.md

 message payload.
 Simplex Fibers will return a `200` response on success, duplex fibers will return the subscriber's reply in the HTTP response.

-When connected to the WebSocket endpoint of a fiber operating in queue mode (This does **not** work with relay-mode fibers), you can directly publish messages using the WebSocket, by sending the message in the following format:
+When connected to the WebSocket endpoint of a fiber operating in bus mode (This does **not** work with relay-mode fibers), you can directly publish messages using the WebSocket, by sending the message in the following format:

 ```json